FaithAlone.net

 • Benjamin and his ten sons - 11

-However, note that Joseph and his sons are already in Egypt, therefore they don't have to come into Egypt with Jacob and the rest of the family.
-So we'll subtract 3 for the time being: 62 - 3 = 59.
+However, note that Joseph and his sons are already in Egypt, therefore they do not have to come into Egypt with Jacob and the rest of the family.
+So Joseph and his two sons are subtracted from the total: 62 - 3 = 59.

 • Dan and his son - 2